Mountainmancodes/Portfolio-Project/README.md

 ## Project Description

-This portfolio website showcases my skills, experiences, and projects as a software engineer and mountain enthusiast.
+This portfolio website showcases my skills, experiences, and projects as a student.
 Initially created as a representation of learned knowledge from the CSS unit, it has now evolved into a dynamic React-based application.

 ## Features